jmmastey/slack_message/docs/03_message_dsl.md

 Slack allows three styles for buttons: `default`, `primary`, and `danger`.
 These correspond to gray, green and red buttons respectively.
 If not specified, SlackMessage will use the `primary` style for buttons.
 I get that this could be confusing when there is a default style, but in my experience, a colorful button is way more common.

-You can override the button style by specifying the style with your link button.
+You can override button style by specifying the style with your link button.

 ```ruby
 SlackMessage.build do